borntofrappe/game-development/Utils/Timer/README.md

 end
 ```

-Itself, it describes the field, the desired value, as well as the change which needs to be applied in the update function.
+In the table describe the field, the desired value, as well as the change which needs to be applied in the update function.

 ```lua
 local keyValuePair = {